danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 Since the handbook we're using as a basis for our modelling only applies to a limited timespan, we will limit our modelling to claims with a date of new claim falling within the period of validity.
 The handbook's acknowledgements (p.iv) state that the law covered in the book was correct on 5/3/2018, so we shall set the limit for new claim dates to between 5/3/2018 and 4/3/2019, for now.
 Likewise, we will not model payment dates outside of those lower and upper limits.

-### Changes in claimant eligibility

-There are many rules regarding the handling of a change to eligibility: when the change is determined to have taken place, when benefits change from, the impact of

 ### Payments vs eligibility

 There are situations in which someone's eligibility for a benefit is not established until after the point where that benefit should have been paid.
 Sometimes this results in payment being backdated, i.e. paid at a later point.
 In other circumstances, the payment may not be made up at a later point.
 Either way, we're looking to model benefit eligibility rather than the payment of eligible and claimed benefits, which has many rules of its own and relies implicitly on the history of payments made to a claimant.

-### Transition between legacy benefits and Universal Credit

-### Claimants with more than two children

 ## Rule 1 - When you come under the universal credit system